NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
 1. Python Print[1]
-2. Create a docker file
+2. Create a docker repository
-3. Docker Installation[1]
+3. Docker Installation
 #### Things we don't understand
 1. Git Stash[1]
 2. GIt pull[2]